haskus/haskus-manual/source/system/intro/approach.rst

 Standards
 ---------

-The ``haskus-system`` can only be used on top of the Linux kernel.
+``haskus-system`` can only be used on top of the Linux kernel.
 It doesn't try to follow some standards (``UNIX``, ``POSIX``, ``System V``, etc.) to be portable on other kernels.
 In our opinion, these standards have been roadblocks to progress in system programming because system services and applications are